electron/electron/docs/api/web-contents.md

 * `line` Integer
 * `sourceId` String

 Emitted when the associated window logs a console message.
-Will not be emitted for windows with *offscreen rendering* enabled.

 #### Event: 'preload-error'